Here is how it works

 You’re covered for up to six months (182 days to be precise) from when you take out the policy.

-Your cover starts from the moment you have bought the policy, which must be within 14 days or instructing a solicitor to start conveyancing or if you bought your property at an auction, with 14 days from the date of the auction.
+Your cover starts from the moment you have bought the policy, which must be within 7 days of your offer for the property being formally accepted, in writing, by the seller.

 Your cover will only end at the end of the policy or if you claim, complete or cancel.